Ephesians 2

 "But now in Christ Jesus ye who sometimes were far off are made nigh."
 The turning point - the moment the gospel reaches the Gentiles.
 What was impossible - a Gentile becoming part of God's people - becomes actual.
 Not through the law, not through circumcision, not through becoming Jewish.
 Through Christ.

 "By the blood of Christ."
-Not by law-keeping, not by becoming Jewish, not by any human effort.
-By the blood - the sacrifice of Christ, His death as payment for sin.
+By the sacrifice of Christ, His death as payment for sin.
 The blood crosses the divide.
 It washes both Jew and Gentile equally.
 It is the price that grants access.

 Ephesians 2:14-18He Is Our Peace; The Middle Wall Broken